4805 Spearman Drive

 College Station, Texas 77845-4412 (979) 574-1930

 Dr. Jackson's research has been published in The Journal of Real Estate Finance and Economics, Journal of Real Estate Research, The Appraisal Journal, Journal of Real Estate Practice and Education, Journal of Real Estate Literature, Renewable Energy Focus, Real Estate Review and The Real Estate Finance Journal, and in books published by the Appraisal Institute and the American Real Estate Society.
-For nearly 10 years, Dr. Jackson authored or co-authored the Environment and the Appraiser column in The Appraisal Journal, addressing issues in the valuation of contaminated properties and other environmental topics.
-He is currently a member of the Review Panel and Statistics Work Group of The Appraisal Journal.
+For ten years, Dr. Jackson authored or co-authored the Environment and the Appraiser column in The Appraisal Journal, addressing issues in the valuation of contaminated properties and other environmental topics.
+He also served as a member of the Academic Review Panel and Statistics Work Group of The Appraisal Journal.
 Dr. Jackson was a contributor/reviewer for The Appraisal of Real Estate, 13th (2008), 14th (2013) and 15th (forthcoming) Editions as well as The Dictionary of Real Estate Appraisal, 5th (2010) and 6th (2015) Editions.
 These textbooks reflect the valuation framework and concepts set forth in AO-9 and GN-6.

 Through the Appraisal Institute, Dr. Jackson developed the national seminar Analyzing the Effects of Environmental Contamination on Real Property which he presented to Institute chapters in Texas, Florida and Louisiana.
 Dr. Jackson also presented or co-presented the Appraisal Institute webinars Selling Into the Sun - Solar Panel Research Report, Wind Turbines and Property Values, Contaminated Property and the Valuation Process and Oil Spills and Property Values.
 In addition, he has taught (with Dr. Marvin Wolverton) the Appraisal Institute's Advanced Education Course on Quantitative Analysis, focusing on the use of multiple regression analysis in valuation assignments.
 Dr. Jackson served on the Education Committee of the Appraisal Institute from 2007 to 2011.